 Accessibility and Accommodations:

-Access is a University-wide responsibility requiring the active participation of faculty/instructors in collaboration with Disability Resources (DRC) and the disabled student is often key for creating an accessible experience.
+Access is a University-wide responsibility.
+Active participation by faculty/instructors in collaboration with Disability Resources (DRC) and the disabled student is often key for creating an accessible experience.

-Listed below are institutionally-supported practice that create a more accessible and inclusive learning experience for all students.
+Listed below are institutionally-supported practices that create a more accessible and inclusive learning experience for all students.